-For first experiments, we have considered several protocols from the Clark-Jacob library [10] and a simplified version of TLS.
+For first experiments, we have considered several protocols from the Clark-Jacob library [11] and a simplified version of TLS.
 Tab.
 1 shows the results in detail, namely the size of the fixed-point and the time to generate and check the Isabelle proof.
 Here, we have considered for each protocol all those secrecy and authentication goals that do actually hold (we do not report on the well-known attacks on some of these protocols that can be detected with OFMC).
-The runtime for generating the fixed-point in OFMC is negligible (< 2s for each example), while the runtime for Isabelle/OFMC quickly increases with the size of the fixed-point, though it is feasible in all cases.
-We have set one day of runtime as limit; the proof generation in Isabelle/OFMC has exceeded this limit for some complex protocols like Kerberos (OFMC computed the fixed-point within minutes).
+The runtime for generating the fixed-point in OFMC is negligible (< 10 s for each example), while the runtime for Isabelle/OFMC is significantly larger.
 We hope to improve on the proof generator performance by fine-tuning and specializing the low-level proof tactics where we currently use generic ones of Isabelle.